 In the 2013 National Academy of Science's (NAS) report "Using Science to Improve BLM Wild Horse and Burro Program", the committee's judgment was that the reported annual population statistics are probably underestimates of the actual number of equids on the range inasmuch as most of the individual HMA population estimates are based on the assumption that all animals are detected and counted in population surveys.
-A large body of scientific literature on techniques for inventorying horses and other large mammals clearly refutes that assumption and suggests that the proportion of animals missed on surveys ranges from 10 to 50 percent.
 An earlier National Research Council committee and the Government Accountability Office also concluded that reported statistics were underestimates.

 Monitoring data collected for the HA's during 2009 - 2017 highlights that utilization by wild horses is moderate to heavy in key areas.
 Limited herbaceous forage is available within key areas and browse (shrub) species are heavily hedged by wild horses in some areas as the animals search for food.
 Trampling damage by wild horses is also evident at most locations, including riparian areas.
 The dominance of woody vegetation not suited to use by wild horses within the HA's has led to lactating mares being very thin and in poor condition, both at the present time and over much of the past two decades.
 This led to a number of emergency situations or gathers to remove nuisance animals that left the area to find adequate food and water to meet their nutritional needs.
-Insufficient herbaceous forage within the dominant ecological sites does not support healthy wild horses, and has led to excess utilization and trampling which is currently impacting range conditions and preventing recovery of key sites.
+Insufficient herbaceous forage within the dominant ecological sites does not support healthy wild horses within the Caliente HA Complex, and has led to excess utilization and trampling which is currently impacting range conditions and preventing recovery of key sites.
 Monitoring also indicates wild horses are continuing to routinely move outside the HA boundaries to water on private lands and non-HA areas.

-A review of vegetation and population monitoring indicates that the Caliente HA Complex contains insufficient year round habitat and limited water availability and the existing excess wild horses need to be removed in order to prevent further deterioration of the range.
+A review of vegetation and population monitoring indicates that the Caliente HA Complex contains insufficient year-round habitat and limited water availability and that all of the existing excess wild horses above the established AMLs of 0 wild horses need to be removed in order to prevent further deterioration of the range.
 As a result, any decision of the authorized officer would be implemented effective upon issuance under authority provided in 43 Code of Federal Regulations (CFR) 4770.3 (a) and (c).